 It helps to understand the intricacies of the coffee you’re trying to make to increase your chances of success.
 That’s why we thought we’d start by explaining a bit about cold brew coffee.

+Cold brew coffee is brewed cold to create a smoother finished cup of coffee.
 Cold brew coffee is a caffeinated beverage that, despite the name, can be served hot as well as cold.

-It’s not the same as iced coffee though.
+It’s not the same as iced coffee, though.
 The difference between cold brew and iced coffee is in the steeping time, which we’ll talk more about later.

 Cold brew coffee is not overly caffeinated.
 A 16-ounce serving contains 200 milligrams of caffeine.